Office of Research Integrity

 1. The consent document embodies the basic and appropriate additional elements of disclosure.

-2. The participant or the participant"s legally authorized representative has signed and dated the consent document.
+2. The participant or the participant's legally authorized representative has signed and dated the consent document.

 3. A copy of the signed and dated consent document is given to the person signing the consent document.

-4. The investigator will give either the participant or the participant"s legally authorized representative adequate opportunity to read the consent document before signing and dating the document.
+4. The investigator will give either the participant or the participant's legally authorized representative adequate opportunity to read the consent document before signing and dating the document.

 5. For VA research, the consent document is on VA Form 10-1086

-P. Short Form of Consent Document
+O. Short Form of Consent Documentation for Non-English Speaking Subjects

 For the short form of consent documentation, the IRB will determine that the regulatory criteria for the short form of consent documentation are met:

-1. The consent document states that the elements of disclosure required by regulations have been presented orally to the participant or the participant"s legally authorized representative.
+1. The consent document states that the elements of disclosure required by regulations have been presented orally to the participant or the participant's legally authorized representative.

 2. A written summary embodies the basic and appropriate additional elements of disclosure.